-In the end, Public Innovation is about finding a sweet spot where innovation can be accelerated without the need for major shifts in policy.
+In the end, we must focus on finding a sweet spot where innovation can be accelerated without the need for major shifts in policy.

 // A NEW CULTURE

 The primary goal of Public Innovation is to change the culture of government.
 In an era when public coffers are increasingly constrained, creative problem solving has never had greater potential to make a difference in the lives of citizens.